MA in Scoring for Film and Visual Media

 2/ Andy Young

-EX VP of Music for Walt Disney picture
+Former VP of Music for Walt Disney Pictures

 Music Supervisor: Lion King / Sleeping Beauty / Sister Act

 Credits incl.: Bioshock (game) / Dante’s Inferno (game) / Middle-earth: Shadow of Mordor (game)